Nutrition and Physical Activity

 - Infant Nutrition and Feeding Guide

-This handbook for staff who provide nutrition education and counseling to the parents and caregivers of at-risk infants who participate in the WIC Program
+This handbook is designed for staff who provide nutrition education and counseling to the parents and caregivers of at-risk infants who participate in the WIC Program.

 - North Carolina Nutrition Services Branch